 (10) Revisit and shoot each waterfall several times to take advantage of various water, lighting, and foliage conditions.

-THE NEXT STEPS TO BECOMING A PRO
+THE NEXT STEPS TO BECOMING A PROFESSIONAL WATERFALL PHOTOGRAPHER

 Want to take your waterfall photography to a whole new level?
 Here are some tips: